When is a finger stick calibration helpful?

 In general, the Signos system is designed to work properly without calibrations.
 Your body responds slightly differently to each sensor.
 This means you can have sensors baseline at different levels, as one may baseline at 85 and the next one could baseline at 95.
 It is best to look at the relative spikes to food, stress, sleep, and exercise versus the absolute numbers.

 However, finger stick calibrations can be helpful to help maintain a consistent baseline across sensors.
-A finger stick calibration may also be helpful if the glucose number you are seeing seems significantly different than it should be.
+A finger stick calibration may also be helpful if the glucose number you are seeing is falling out of the sensors acceptable error range: How accurate are CGMs?

 Finger Stick Comparison Best Practices